kyma-project/kyma/docs/security/05-05-production-profile.md

   Enable production profile in a running cluster
   </summary>

-  >**CAUTION:** When you configure Hydra to use the production profile in a running cluster, you lose all registered clients.
-Using the production profile restarts the Hydra Pod, which wipes the entire "in-memory" storage used to save the registered client data by default.

   >**NOTE:** This configuration installs a PorstgreSQL database in the Kyma cluster.

   1. Apply an override that forces the Hydra OAuth2 server to use the production profile.
 Run: